tpascarella/sr50/docs/equipment/savings-ef.md

 ## VTSAX

-Index funds are a less aggressive approach, and will still likely yield higher returns than USD Coin, or definitely a savings account at a financial institution.
+Index funds are a less aggressive approach, and will still likely yield higher returns than USD Coin or a savings account at a financial institution.

 ## Savings Account / Money Market / USD Coin

-You're being taxed by inflation.
+You'll likely have to start with one of these options if you have fewer resources and less money.
+While you hold your money in these assets, you are being taxed by inflation, and therefore should migrate your money over time into higher leverage assets.

 ## How Much to Keep There

-Reports vary, but generally people recommend a minimum of 3-6 months of expenses, but some say as much as a full year.
+Opinions vary, but generally people recommend a minimum of 3-6 months of expenses, but some say as much as a full year.

 Honestly whatever dollar amount can make you sleep soundly at night is good enough.
 If that's $5000, it's $5000.
 If its $30,000, it's $30,000.
 Your pick.

-## A Good Starting Template
+## A Good Starter Template

-I recommend keeping $10,000 in savings for every adult you are responsible for, and $5,000 for every child you are responsible.
+I recommend keeping $10,000 in savings for every adult you are responsible for, and $5,000 for every child you are responsible (at first!)
 You can include all of your pets as one child in this example.

 So for a set of parents with 3 children that are dependent on them, a $25,000 emergency fund should be your starting target.
-You can always adjust up or down.
+You will adjust this as time goes on but this is a nice quick answer.

+## Whittle Down Over Time

+[Our emergency fund is exactly $0.00](https://earlyretirementnow.com/2016/05/05/emergency-fund/) is a great article that explains the following process in detail.

+The term "emergency fund" just refers to the amount of cash you can get your hands on rapidly & without penalty.
+You should migrate at least portions of it to higher leverage assets as time goes on.

 >Increase Your Savings Rate